BootBlock/PoSh-Backup/README.md

 > **Notice:** This script is under active development.
 While it offers robust features, use it at your own risk, especially in production environments, until it has undergone more extensive community testing.
 This project is also an exploration of AI-assisted development.

+> **Notice:** Additionally, this `ReadMe.md` will eventually be broken down into proper documentation, as opposed to being one large file.

 ## Features
 *   **Enterprise-Grade PowerShell Solution:** Robust, modular design built with dedicated PowerShell modules for reliability, maintainability, and clarity.
 *   **Infrastructure Snapshot Orchestration (Hyper-V):** Perform application-consistent backups of live Hyper-V virtual machines with minimal performance impact.
 PoSh-Backup orchestrates the creation of a VM checkpoint, mounts the snapshot's virtual disk(s) to the host, backs up the data from the static snapshot, and then automatically cleans up the checkpoint and mount points.
 This allows for reliable backups of entire VMs or specific folders within them.